Activities for Busting the COVID-19 Blues

 How:

-- Each day, think about 3 things that have gone well for you.
-This could be as simple as, “My favorite bread was back at the grocery store today,” to something big like, “My partner surprised me with my favorite family recipe for dinner.”
-Maybe your neighbor lent you some TP.
+1. Each day, think about 3 things that have gone well for you.
+This could be as simple as, “I bought my favorite bread today,” to something big like, “My partner surprised me with my favorite family recipe for dinner.”
+Maybe your neighbor did you a favor.
 Whatever the case, make note of 3 GOOD things that happened to you today.

 Looking for more activities?
 Positive emotions play a key role in building resilient coping mechanisms14.
 Learn about the activities that play up positive emotions here.